 Day 2: Tour of Parliament Building & the Jewish Quarter

-You probably spent a long part of the day swooning over the House of Parliament yesterday, so kick off the day by taking a tour of this architectural masterpiece.
+You probably spent a long part of the day yesterday swooning over the House of Parliament, didn’t you?
+Well, it’s time to go inside now.
+Kick off the day by taking a tour of this architectural masterpiece.

 For the full works, I recommend this Parliament tour that also includes a grand tour of the Castle District (duration 4.5 hours).
-If you decide to do this guided tour, you might wish to rejig this itinerary to ensure that you’re recovering the same ground.
+If you decide to do this guided tour, you might wish to rejig this itinerary to ensure that you’re not recover the same ground.

 After your tour make the short walk to the Jewish memorial titled Shoes on the Danube Bank.
 This simple yet very moving memorial is dedicated to those that perished in the last years of the war at the hands of Hungary’s far right fascists.